kellystyles/PhD_thesis_scripts/README.md

 ### Chapter 3 - ELF isolation, sequencing, and taxonomy

 This chapter discusses the breadth of the lichen collection surveyed, as well as the ELF isolated from some of these lichens.
-Several statistical tests (Pearson's Chi-Squared Mean) are performed in an attempt to link the observation of ELF taxa to lichen taxa, form, and macroclimatic factors.
+Several statistical tests are performed in an attempt to link the observation of ELF taxa to lichen taxa, form, and macroclimatic factors.

 How to run:
 1. [lichen_plots.ipynb](Chapter_3_endolichenic_fungi_isolation/lichen_plots.ipynb) will prepare descriptive plots of the lichen and ELF dataset using both seaborn[^Waskom,2021] and plotly[^PlotlyTechnologiesInc.,2015], by parsing data from the `ELF_master_results.csv` file.